 But could they have just eaten this stuff raw?
 Was cooking really that important?

 Oh yeah!
 Cooking revolutionized the Paleo diet.
 First of all, fire helped detoxify some foods of poisons as well as sanitize them from harmful parasites and bacteria.
 Also, preparing and cooking meals over a fire ensured that our ancestors extracted as much energy from the food as possible.
 Think of it like this … when you prepare your meals, you may have to chop, slice, and pound the foods.
-Then you heat your foods, which break down the connective tissues in meat and softening the cell walls of plants.
+Then you heat your foods, which break down the connective tissues in meat and softens the cell walls of plants.
 So in a way, cooking is like you are “predigesting” the food.
 And when you eat cooked-foods, your body spends less work breaking down the food and absorbing the fats and nutrients.
 This is a huge plus to clans.
-There are a lot of calories that are burned in a clan.
-So by roasting their meals over a fire, clans could extract more energy for their bodies and brains
+There are a lot of calories that are burned by clan members.
+So by roasting their meals over a fire, each person could extract more energy for their bodies and brains.

 Huh … but what did clans do when they were not able to harvest meat – an energy-dense food?
 And how does all of this compare to modern-hunting and cooking today?
 You don’t have to stew on those questions any longer.
 Just check out the video to see what two teens discover in their Clovis Kid Cook-off.
 Or if you are hungry for more, forage in the “Learn More” section or download the lesson activity to ignite your wild game cooking skills.

 Approved by IHEA-USA and your state hunting agency